Essential terms and explanations for AI governance

 Definition

-A statistical measure that reflects how far a set of numbers are spread out from their average value in a data set.
-A high variance indicates that the data points are spread widely around the mean.
+A statistical measure that reflects how far a set of numbers are spread out from their average value in a dataset.
+A high variance indicates the data points are spread widely around the mean.
 A low variance indicates the data points are close to the mean.
 In machine learning, higher variance can lead to overfitting.
 The trade-off between variance and bias is a fundamental concept in machine learning.
 Model complexity tends to reduce bias but increase variance.
 Decreasing complexity reduces variance but increases bias.